jlf599/JetstreamAPITutorial/README.md

 * openstack help [NOUN [VERB [PARAMETER]]]
 * openstack NOUN VERB -h will also produce the help documentation
 * Common NOUNs include image, server, volume, network, subnet, router, port, etc.
-* Common verbs are list, show, set, create, delete, etc.
+* Common verbs are list, show, set, unset, create, delete, add, remove, etc.
 * Two commonly used verbs are list and show
 * list will show everything that your project is allowed to view
 * show takes a name or UUID and shows the details of the specified entity